python-poetry/poetry/docs/faq.md

     mypy src/
 ```

-`tox` will create an `sdist` package of the project and uses `pip` to install it in a fresh environment,
+`tox` will create an `sdist` package of the project and use `pip` to install it in a fresh environment,
 but because `--no-deps` is used, `pip` will not resolve any dependencies.
 Afterwards we run Poetry, which will install the locked dependencies into the environment.